Q. Which grades are allowed to participate?

 The primary reason is really a combination of safety + space.
 Storage space underneath the bus provides a much safer ride inside the bus.
 The FTI buses allow for ample storage of all the gear that is necessary to the sport.
 With all the skis, boards and boots underneath there remains plenty of room in the main cabin to move freely and safely, in the unlikely event of an emergency.
 With overhead storage there’s rom for backpacks and lunch bags or coolers.
 Also, but of much less importance – school buses are generally not available at the times we need them.
 Nor do they offer ample storage with a level of acceptable safety, especially on the highways.
 And, two more happy-to-have-them reasons, a) a DVD player and b) a bathroom.

 Q. What is a “lift badge”?

 A. A lift badge is only good on Ski Club evenings.
-It is passed out Tuesday in the gym or on the bus and then collected that evening on the bus ride home.
+It is passed out Tuesday on the bus and then collected that evening on the bus ride home.